What you need to know about Trump's top SCOTUS contenders

 Last Updated Jul 7, 2018 5:49 PM EDT

-President Trump has narrowed his shortlist of possible picks to replace retiring Justice Anthony Kennedy, and whoever he ultimately chooses Monday night, it will be a relatively young and conservative nominee.
+President Trump has spoken with candidates to replace retiring Justice Anthony Kennedy, and whoever he ultimately chooses Monday night, it will be a relatively young and conservative nominee.

-The president's top contenders -- Amy Coney Barrett, Brett Kavanaugh and Raymond Kethledge -- have distinct records and focuses from which Mr. Trump can weigh his decision.
+The president's top contenders had been Amy Coney Barrett, Brett Kavanaugh and Raymond Kethledge -- each has distinct records which Mr. Trump can refer to in weighing his decision.
 Barrett has the least experience on the bench and has emphasized social issues; Kavanaugh has extensive experience working in D.C. courts and its political scene; and Kethledge has built his conservative judicial credentials in federal court in Michigan, removed from Washington's politics.

+Over the weekend, CBS News chief White House correspondent Major Garrett reports that another candidate is also among the top contenders: Judge Thomas Hardiman, who was the runner-up to Neil Gorsuch for the president's first Supreme Court nomination, is also high on Mr. Trump's list, based on conversations with those familiar with the process.

+The president updated reporters on the status of his decision as he arrived back at the White House Sunday.
+"Getting very close, very close," he said with a wave.

 Mr. Trump could still pick a wild card from the original list of 25 contenders his administration released last year.
 He is expected to make the announcement Monday at 9 p.m.
 EDT from the White House.